killykan/WeeklyProgress_Killykan/README.md

  Week : April 16th - April 22nd :

- - [ ] OOP : Closures, object constructor, classes;
+ - [X] OOP : Closures, object constructor, classes;
- - [ ] Set environment for the Arcade game clone project, and begin to work with the chrome dev tool one errors.
+ - [X] Set environment for the Arcade game clone project, and begin to work with the chrome dev tool one errors.

+ Week : April 23rd - April 29th :

+ - [X] Fend project n°4 : establish the logic of the game;

+ Week : April 30th - May 6th :

+ - [ ] Finalize project n°4, add styles, and edit the ReadMe file.
+ - [ ] Submit the project.